 Communications Director; Editor – live magazine

 Renee is the artist and scientist behind the words, images and design of all Baptist Women communications.
 An award-winning author and editor, she’s also the VP, communications/promotions for Baptist Women of North America.

-Jennifer DeLuca – vice president
+Jennifer DeLuca – president

 Jennifer was born in Kenya, East Africa, to Canadian Baptist missionary parents who then came home to Port Colborne, where she has since resided.
 Jennifer’s international mission experiences have been many: Kenya, Rwanda, the Democratic Republic of the Congo, Cuba and Mexico, with return trips to both Cuba and Kenya.

 She has an undergraduate degree in social science from Brock University and has worked full time since 2007 with male young offenders in an open detention and custody facility.
 Jennifer is an active member at First Baptist Church Welland, where she leads the Baptist Women’s group and gives support to the Young Girls Old Souls Project.